 Kill Switch for Additional Protection

 Likewise many other good VPNs (like PIA), this service offers the function of Kill Switch.
 To put it simply, when the secured VPN connection drops, the app blocks access to the Internet, and consequently, a user stays protected.

 This function can be disabled or enabled through the client.
-Whereas, for example, CyberGhost doesn’t allow turning off it.
+Whereas, for example, CyberGhost VPN doesn’t allow turning off it.